bckuwar/Getting-and-Cleaning-Data/README.md

 [https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)

 ## Project Work:
+**The following files were generated**:

+###run_analysis.R
-The code to download file, transform data and create new tidy data set is include in file "run_analysis.R".
+It includes R code to download files, transform data and to create a new tidy data set.
 Here are the steps:
 * Download files from the original source and load into R data frame objects
 * Merge --train-- and --test-- data for Subject, Activities and Data (measurements)